psvish/ReproducibleRes/PA1_template.md

 stepsnew.day.median <- format(median(stepsnew.day), nsmall = 3, big.mark = ",")
 ```

 Mean and median of the total number of steps taken per day using the new data set are 10,766.189 and 10,766.189 respectively.
-As a comparison, the same values for the original data with the "NA" values were 9,354.230 and 10,395 respectively.
-The replacement of "NA" values with the interval mean values has smoothed out the distribution and increased the mean and median values.
+As a comparison, the same values for the original data with the "NA" values were 10,766.189 and 10,765 respectively.
+Since we replaced the missing values with the mean values for each interval, the new mean and median are very close to the original values.

 #### Weekday/weekend activity patterns